The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/fighter.md

 ***Equipment***
 - Kickass hat - helmet
 - A string of garlic
-- Holy water - undead take d8 dmg if doused in it, bypassing AV
+- Holy water - undead take d8 damage if doused in it, bypassing AV
-- A silver knife - d6 dmg
+- A silver knife - d6 damage
 - A stake of hawthorn wood

 ***Talents***: Armor Master, Monster Lore, History